rizac/gfzreport/gfzreport/templates/network/template.rst

 .. ==============================================================================

 ..
-3) The third directive is the (NonStandard) directive to display the noise pdfs.
+3) The third directive is the (NonStandard) directive 'gridfigure' to display the noise pdfs.
-   The syntax is similar to the csv-table directive (ses above) BUT produces a grid of images.
+   The syntax is similar to the csv-table directive (see above) BUT produces a grid of images.
    Note that in latex this will be rendered with a longtable followed by an empty figure with only the caption inside.
-This is a workaround to produce something that looks like a figure spanning over several pages (if needed) BUT it might need some arrangment as the figure caption might be placed on a different page
+This is a workaround to produce something that looks like a figure spanning over several pages (if needed) BUT it might need some arrangment as the figure caption might be placed on a different page.
+Being a table and a figure, all figure
+   + table options, as well as all figure + table latex pre-customization (e.g. 'tabularcolumns', 'includegraphics') apply also to a 'gridfigure'

 .. first issue a raw latex command (You can remove the lines if the layout does not need a clear page):